Mastering HTML5 Offline Storage for Your Website

-sessionStorage is a form of storage that stores data temporarily in the browser.
-The data in sessionStorage is set in key and value pairing, and it is exclusive to the browser window or tab.
-As long as the browser or the tab is still open, the data would still be there, unless we erase it intentionally or we quit the browser.
+sessionStorage is a type of storage that temporarily holds data in the browser.
+This data is stored as key-value pairs and is specific to the browser window or tab.
+As long as the browser or tab remains open, the data persists unless we intentionally erase it or close the browser.

-To store a data in sessionStorage, we can use .setItem().
-Here is one example where we store “Hello World”.
+To store data in sessionStorage, we can use .setItem().
+Here’s an example where we store “Hello World”.

 sessionStorage.setItem("keyExample", "Hello World");

-Alternatively, we can also do the following.
-This will create a data entry with anotherKeyName as the key and ‘Hello Too’ as the value.
+Alternatively, we can also do the following, which creates a data entry with anotherKeyName as the key and ‘Hello Too’ as the value.

 sessionStorage.anotherKeyExample = "Hello Too";

-In Webkit-based browsers such as Safari, Chrome and Opera, you can see the data under the Resources tab.
-In Firefox, you can search the data that resides under the Firebug DOM tab.
+In Webkit-based browsers like Safari, Chrome, and Opera, you can view the data under the Resources tab.
+In Firefox, it appears under the Firebug DOM tab.

-It is worth noting that sessionStorage can only store a string or plain text.
-An integer will be translated to string.
+Note that sessionStorage can only store strings or plain text.
+An integer will be converted to a string.

-If you have JSON data you will have to format it to string using JSON.stringify() and retrieve it using JSON.parse() to convert the string back as JSON.
-Below are a few code examples:
+If you have JSON data, you need to format it as a string using JSON.stringify() and retrieve it using JSON.parse() to convert the string back to JSON.
+Here are a few examples:

 sessionStorage.anotherKeyExample = json;

-We also have two ways to retrieve the data from sessionStorage.
-First, we can use the .getItem() or by directly pointing the key name, as follows.
+We have two ways to retrieve data from sessionStorage.
+First, we can use .getItem() or directly reference the key name, as shown below.

 var a = sessionStorage.getItem("keyExample");